 D. Quantity: ______

-E. Nominal Oil/Water Separator Compartment Capacity: [ ______ gallons.]
-[As indicated on the Drawings.]
+E. Nominal Oil/Water Separator Compartment Capacity: 600-gallons, as indicated on the drawings.

 1. Oil/Water Separator capacity and associated oil holding capacity have been calculated to comply with Spill Prevention Control and Countermeasures (SPCC) plan and National Pollutant Discharge Elimination System (NPDES) permit requirements of the facility.
 The sizing of this oil/water separator is consistent with industry protocols for complying with the minimum federal spill and discharge regulations therefore a separator of smaller volume is not permissible.

-F. Nominal Integral Side Oil Storage Compartment Capacity: [ ______ gallons.]
-[As indicated on the Drawings.]
+F. Nominal Integral Side Oil Storage Compartment Capacity: _____-gallons, as indicated on the drawings.

 Side Oil Storage Compartment is integral to the oil/water separator and is designed to store separated oil that has been skimmed off the surface of the Oil/Water Separation Compartment.
 The capacity of the compartment is consistent with industry protocols therefore a separator of smaller volume with a smaller compartment is not permissible.